-Lemon Panna Cotta is an Italian dessert that is made with sweetened, lemon flavored cream that has been thickened with gelatin.
-It is similar to custard, but does not contain any eggs.
+Lemon Panna Cotta is a classic Italian dessert that is made with sweetened, lemon flavored cream which has been thickened with gelatin.
+It is a creamy dessert similar to custard, but this easy no bake dessert does not contain any eggs.
 It is light, creamy and delicious.
-You can make the Kiwi Sauce as a topping if you want or simply finish it off with a dollop of whipped cream.
+You can make the the fresh fruit Kiwi Sauce as a topping if you want or simply finish it off with a dollop of whipped cream and some fresh raspberries.

-You may be surprised how easy it is to make.
+This is a very easy dessert to make.
 It comes together in just a few minutes, but does require setting time.
 This is one of those recipes that you need to read all the way to the end before you make it because the chilling time is necessary for the right consistency.

 The key to success with making this Lemon Panna Cotta is the gelatin.
 Make sure that your gelatin is not expired and if you have had it for a while, make sure that it has been stored in a cool, dry place.
 Humidity will affect the gelatin and it will not solidify.

-If you like this recipe, check out Stawberry Panna Cotta and Pumpkin Panna Cotta.
+If you like the lemon version of panna cotta, check out Stawberry Panna Cotta and Pumpkin Panna Cotta.
+You might also like Blood Orange Panna Cotta and Gingerbread Panna Cotta.

 Lemon Panna Cotta